iPhone Screen Repairs Sydney

 iPhone LCD display damage

 For all iPhone models the LCD Display, the front glass and the touch module mechanism come attached as one complete unit.
 The fully assembled part is then installed into the frame and should restore any display or visibility issues.
-In some cases the screen maybe completely hanging off, attached only by the cables.
+In some cases the screen maybe completely hanging off, attached only by the flex cables.
 For others it maybe shattered but still functional.
 Regardless of how severe the damage seems, after replacing the screen most devices come straight back to life.

 What if you break your screen again after the repair?

 The trick here is to try and prevent the screen from breaking again or insuring the screen to give you that peace of mind.
 It’s no secret that most modern smartphones are easy to break.
 The only real way of managing this problem is to make sure you have the best protection available or have a plan that will cover the screen costs in the event it gets damaged.
 If you have your screen fixed and break it again, your 6-month warranty will be voided.
 We always recommend to buy a good case, screen protector and consider taking out Fone Fix breakage cover after every repair.

 How to prevent screen breakage